 Supported decision-making is a promising alternative to guardianship.
-Through SDM, people with disabilities can confer with their network supporters, make decisions and have those decisions respected.
-SDM maximizes independence and promotes self-advocacy and self-determination for individuals with disabilities.
+Through supported decision-making, people with disabilities can confer with their network supporters, make decisions, and have those decisions respected.
+Supported decision-making maximizes independence and promotes self-advocacy and self-determination for individuals with disabilities.

 The Center for Public Representation, a national legal advocacy center for people with disabilities, has initiated two pilots in Massachusetts to give people opportunities to use supported decision-making in their lives and to provide evidence for further expansion of supported decision-making.